Joint Health Insurance For Couples

 • Cash towards wigs / prosthetics you require as a result of cancer treatment / surgery

-• Money towards scalp cooling to reduce chemotherapy hair loss
+• Money towards scalp cooling to reduce hair loss from chemotherapy

-• Donations to a hospice if you need palliative care
+• Donations to a hospice should you require palliative care

-• Access to a set number of days of home nursing, where a private nurse visits you at home during your care.
+• Access to a set number of days of home nursing, where a private nurse visits you at home during your care to check in with you.

 What Doesn’t Health Insurance For Couples Cover?

 All insurance policies have exclusions.
-It doesn’t matter your age, your health or location, these exclusions apply to all policyholders:
+It doesn’t matter your age, health, or location, these exclusions apply to all policyholders:

 • Emergency care (the NHS is always there for this)